BarthazZ/DashBoard/README.md

 ## What I Did By Myself
 - All graphics and icons.
-- I found a bug
-  In the tutorial in code
+- I found a bug in the tutorial in code public Form1()
-   public Form1()
         {
             InitializeComponent();
             Region = System.Drawing.Region.FromHrgn(CreateRoundRectRgn(0, 0, Width, Height, 25, 25));